Oil spill that caused Indonesia fire was due to broken pipe

-JAKARTA, Indonesia (AP) — Police say an oil spill that caused a fire that killed five people and sickened hundreds in an Indonesian port city was due to a broken pipe the state-owned energy company was using to transfer crude oil.
+JAKARTA, Indonesia (AP) — An oil spill that caused a fire that killed five people and sickened hundreds in an Indonesian port city came from a broken pipe the state-owned energy company was using to transfer crude oil, police said Thursday.

-East Kalimantan police spokesman Ade Yaya Suryana said Thursday that while a preliminary identification showed the pollutant was marine fuel oil the latest sample confirmed it was crude oil from an underwater pipe owned by state oil and gas company Pertamina.
+A preliminary investigation had identified the leaking substance as marine fuel oil, but East Kalimantan police spokesman Ade Yaya Suryana said the latest sample confirmed it was crude oil from a pipe laid on the seabed and owned by state oil and gas company Pertamina.

-The leaking oil caused a fire on a fishing boat and a ship carrying coal Saturday.
-The body of a missing person was found late Wednesday, raising the death toll to five.
+The oil leaking from the broken steel pipe caused a fire at a fishing boat and a ship carrying coal at its stern Saturday.
+Four people were confirmed killed earlier, and rescuers found another body of a missing person late Wednesday.

-The city of Balikpapan has distributed masks, and more than 1,300 people have suffered breathing problems, nausea and vomiting.
+Balikpapan city secretary Sayid Fadli said Wednesday the waters offshore reeked like a gas station and the city on the island of Borneo was in its third day of a state of emergency following the weekend spill around Semayang Port.

 Most Read Business Stories